Book a Luxury Vacation with Credit Card Points: The No-Nonsense Guide

 I would always recommend shopping around online before making a booking to compare the cost in any portal to the points/miles value of a potential airline partner transfer.
 It’s always worth doing a little extra research to make sure you’re getting the most bang for your buck.
 For example, it may appear to be a great deal if you transfer your points/miles, but the taxes and fees (which need to be paid in cash) could be quite high, and therefore the cash price is actually the better value.

-The Result: A Dream Vacation for (Almost) Free
+The Result: A Dream Vacation with Credit Card Points (for Almost Free)

 By stacking credit card perks, points, and rewards, we enjoyed a luxurious vacation for a fraction of the cost.
-Our only out-of-pocket expenses were airport transfers and activities, as the resort stay and dining were free and our airfare just about fully covered.
+Our only out-of-pocket expenses were airport transfers and activities.
+The resort stay and dining were free and our airfare was just about fully covered.

 This example showcases just how powerful credit card rewards can be when used strategically.
 If you’ve ever dreamed of traveling more without killing your budget, now is the time to start planning.
-Begin with one great travel card, take advantage of sign-up bonuses, and you could be booking your own free vacation sooner than you think.
+Begin with one great travel card, take advantage of SUBs, and you could be booking your own vacation with credit card points sooner than you think.

 Other things to keep in mind –